blurer/pinger/README.md

 # pinger.sh
 Revamped Jul 2021.
 Still very much WIP.

 Old pinger was simply ping a text IP list.
-Expanded to include syntax and naming for datancers from: https://github.com/jakejarvis/datacenter-speed-tests
+Expanded to include syntax and naming for datancers from: https://github.com/jakejarvis/datacenter-speed-tests - some of the providers changed case and did not work.

 Revamped pinger to include:
 1) Select single provider